 This is a science fiction podcast about conspiracy, robots, and getting along with your coworkers.

-Nicola Wanless is a Vancouver based writer, and holds a BFA in creative writing from the University of British Columbia.
-The Rest is Electric is the result of a script that Nicola developed in late 2018 as a final project in UBC’s writing for new media class.
-Previous credits include, Submerged (presented at Brave New Playrites), Dynamis Lost (presented at the Calgary Fringe Festival) and Haunted FM (presented at the Calgary Fringe Festival).
+Nicola Wanless is a writer based in so called Vancouver on the unceded and ancestral territory of the hən̓q̓əmin̓əm̓ and Sḵwx̱wú7mesh speaking peoples, the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səlilwətaɬ Nation.
+They hold a BFA in creative writing from the University of British Columbia.
+The Rest is Electric is the result of a script that they developed in late 2018 as a final project in UBC’s writing for new media class.
+Previous credits include, Signal (Globe Theatre), Submerged (Brave New Playrites), Dynamis Lost (Calgary Fringe Festival) and Haunted FM (Calgary Fringe Festival).

 Michael is a recent graduate of the National Theatre School of Canada from the Production, Design, and Technical Arts program.
 They have worked professionally as a sound designer since 2013, including the 2013/2014 season with Third Street Theatre in Calgary.
 The Rest Is Electric is their first foray into the world of podcast and non-theatre sound design, and they are very grateful to have the opportunity to explore this medium.
 They have also worked in live sound mixing for over a decade, with experience working in large concert venues and outdoor festivals.
 Their interests are wide ranging, but of particular interest to them are queer stories as well as other marginalized and under-served communities.

 They can be reached at email@example.com, and their sound portfolio can be found here.